gflynn15/Stock_Analytics_DashBoard/README.md

 as how to deploy it to the web for others to see and utilize.

 **Project Background:**
-- This project was developed to assist myself with improving my knowledge of dashboard development and web based deployment.
+- This project's purpose was to assist with improving my knowledge of dashboard development and web based deployment.

 **Project Scope:**
 - To deploy a live web based dashboard that provides end users with a simple tool to utilize to visualize company stock pricing information.